sbaresearch/simcoin/README.md

 node = image + instance + connectivity + strategy

-assumptions: all have the same sourcecode and the same version
+assumptions: all have the same source code and the same version

 Primary nodes:

-* pooled mining (splits every blockreward to a lot addresses, payout threshold, very few nodes), always online
+* pooled mining (splits every block reward to a lot addresses, payout threshold, very few nodes), always online
 * common user (receives transactions from exchange and other common users, sends to payment providers and other common users, simple payment verification node, does not sync blockchain)

 Secondary nodes:

 * exchange, receives lots of (big) transactions, sends out a lot of small transactions, does not mine, always online
-* solo mining (sends every mined blockreward to exchange, very few nodes), always online
+* solo mining (sends every mined block reward to exchange, very few nodes), always online
 * hodler (only receives transactions, never spends them, sporadically online, syncs blockchain)
 * satoshi dice (game of chance, receives a lot of small transactions, returns a lot of them)
 * relay (no transactions, always online, syncs blockchain)
 * scanner (no transactions, connects to all nodes simultaneously)
 * scammer (double spends every transactions)

-# optimizations
+# optimization

-* deduplicating filesystem for blockchain
+* deduplicating file system for blockchain
 * single machine setups
 * docker ...

-## recomendations
+## recommendations

 source: https://bitcoin.org/en/full-node#minimum-requirements

 * 80 gigabytes of free disk space
 * 2 gigabytes of memory (RAM)
-* broadband Internet connection with upload speeds of at least 400 kilobits (50 kilobytes) per second
+* broadband Internet connection with upload speeds of at least 400 kilo bits (50 kilobytes) per second
 * 200 gigabytes upload or more a month.
 * Download 20 gigabytes a month, plus around an additional 60 gigabytes the first time you start your node.
 * 6 hours a day that your full node can be left running.
 More hours would be better, and best of all would be if you can run your node continuously.